bbtwozzz/MaizeBKN/README.md

 <img src="assets/Visual_comparison.png" width="100%">

 ## ⚠️ Note
-#### As the project is not yet finished, this repository currently provides partial data.
-The full dataset will be released after the project concludes.
+#### As the project is still in progress, this repository currently contains a portion of the dataset.
+The complete dataset will be released after the project concludes.